SchaeferJ/BreakingBAD/README.md

 *Breaking BAD?
 Better Call SAUL! – Breaking and Fixing Bloom Filters with Added Diffusion*

 to be presented at PETS 2026, Calgary, Canada.
+The artifact appendix can be found [here](./ARTIFACT-APPENDIX.md).
 Please follow the instructions below to set up your system.
 ___
 ## System Requirements
 You will need a GPU to run the experiments described in our paper.
 The larger the datasets you want to run our code on,